-Railroads have been a vital partner in U.S. military operations for more than 200 years, from transporting troops and supplies to hauling the raw materials needed for weapons and planes, to hiring thousands of veterans each year.
+Railroads have been a vital partner in U.S. military operations for nearly 200 years.
+They have transported troops and supplies, hauled the raw materials needed for weapons and planes and actively hire veterans.

 During the Civil War (1861-1865) — often called the ‘first railroad war’ — railroads became the vital new technology for both Union and Confederate forces.
 They moved unprecedented numbers of troops and supplies while introducing ironclad railcars — capable of carrying big guns and artillery — that later evolved into modern armored combat vehicles.